 An online LIHEAP application can be found online.
 Should you choose to submit an application online, you must email a completed application along with your required documents to the email address associated with your local Community Action Agency.

-How much does LIHEAP pay in Idaho?
+How much could LIHEAP pay in Idaho?

-Idaho LIHEAP provides varying amount of assistances due to a few factors, such as funding availability, expected heating costs, household size, household income and many other factors.
+Idaho LIHEAP provides varying amount of assistance due to a few factors, such as funding availability, expected heating costs, household size, household income and many other factors.
 However, if you are approved for assistance, you will be informed as to the amount that your household is eligible to receive or the weatherization efforts that can be applied to your home at no cost to you.